Daniel-Wilkinson1/skill_extractor/README.md

-# Skill Extractor (Lightweight)
+# Skill Extractor

-A simple Python tool to extract predefined skills from employee CVs (PDF or Word), identify matches using synonyms, and export structured data to Excel.
+A simple Python tool to extract predefined skills from employee CVs (PDF, Word or Text), identify matches using synonyms, and export structured data to Excel.

 ## Features
-- Extract skills from `.pdf` or `.docx` files
+- Extract skills from `.pdf`,`.txt` or `.docx` files
 - Handle fuzzy and synonym matches
 - Output a flat Excel file of detected skills